KTM: Grand Prix motorcycle racing

 In 2009, KTM announced their withdrawal from Grand Prix motorcycle racing in all classes, and did not return until 2012 in the new Moto3 class.

 In 2012, KTM won the Moto3 manufacturers' championship.
 During the next season, KTM riders prevailed in every race of the Moto3 class and won the world title as well as second and third place, making KTM the obvious victor of the manufacturers' standing.
 KTM won the manufacturer title in the 2014 and 2016 as well as the world title in 2016 in the Moto3 class.
 Starting in 2017, KTM fields bikes in both MotoGP and Moto2 classes as well.
-The main class team features Bradley Smith and Pol Espargaró as full-season riders, and Mika Kallio as wildcard rider.
-The Moto2 KTM Ajo team features Miguel Oliveira and Brad Binder.
+The main class team features Jack Miller and Brad Binder as full-season riders, Mika Kallio as wildcard rider, and Dani Pedrosa as test/development rider.
+The Moto2 KTM Ajo team features Pedro Acosta and Albert Arenas.

 Steadfastly independent and confident of their company's abilities, KTM chose to use a steel trellis frame where all other manufacturers used aluminum.
 In addition, KTM insisted on developing their own racing suspension through their WP subsidiary (all other manufacturers used Öhlins).
 KTM demonstrated their prowess in doing things their own way by winning their first Moto GP premier class race on August 9, 2020, with rookie Brad Binder crossing the finish line in first place.

 From 2009 to 2011, KTM teams competed in the IDM, the Superbike International German Championships.
 There were speculations about a possible KTM foray into the superbike world championship.
 Due to the company's focus shifting away from the RC8 and generally superbike design, these plans are off the table for the foreseeable future.

 KTM's official company/team colours are orange, black and silver.
 To create a strong brand identity, all competition-ready KTMs come from the factory with bright orange plastic with "KTM" emblazoned on the side of the radiator shrouds.
 All KTM bikes also come from the factory with a Motorex sticker on the outside of the motor.
 All first fills of oil come from Motorex as well.
 Some official KTM teams use different colors for their bikes, most noticeably in the Dakar Rally.